A guided toolkit for exploring, documenting, and preserving your family’s story.

 Who It’s For

 The Family History Explorer Storykeeping Toolkit is designed for families ready to move beyond introductory activities and begin documenting their family history in greater depth.
-Learners gather information from relatives, examine family keepsakes, organize discoveries, and begin building a lasting record of their family history.

 Activities are flexible and can be adapted for learners of different ages, making the toolkit well suited for individual learners, homeschool families, and co-op classes.